 1. The meaning of “adoption friendly states.”

 Adoption consultants advertise that they help families adopt in “adoption friendly states.”
-Adoption laws vary greatly state by state, and what is generally considered “friendly” are states where expectant mothers can execute consent to the adoption within 48-72 hours after birth and are not allowed a revocation period (i.e. a time frame to change their mind).
-Realistically, then, what it means is that the states are adoptive parent friendly.
+Adoption laws vary greatly state by state, and what is generally considered “friendly” are states where expectant mothers can execute a consent to the adoption within 48-72 hours after birth and are not allowed a revocation period (i.e. a time frame to change their mind).
+Realistically, then, what it means is that the states are adoptive parent-friendly.